pccxxxy/CI-CD_scheduleRun/README.md

 ```
 in actions.yml.

-The way of adding hem into yml code is similar to how the below code is written.
+The way of adding them into YAML code is similar to how the below code is written.

 ```
      - name: execute py script # run anotherjob.py